Sue Thomas: F.B.Eye: Jack Hudson

-Jack Hudson (played by Yannick Bisson) is the unit leader, and as such generally takes the lead in the team's cases.
+Jack Hudson (played by Yannick Bisson) is the unit leader; he therefore generally is the lead in the team's cases.
 A lawyer from Wisconsin, he approaches his job as a federal agent with a burning drive.
-His experience as a sniper is revealed in the episode, "The Sniper".
-Hudson is the team's supervisor, and Thomas' trainer.
+His experience as a sniper is revealed in the episode "The Sniper".
+Hudson is the team's supervisor and Thomas' trainer.

 People sense the attraction between the fictional Thomas and Hudson.
 Team members think their mission at work may bring them closer together, but they resist temptation.
-Team members eagerly plan how Jack and Sue will go undercover as a married couple, and also pay for Sue to win a date with Jack at a charity bachelor auction.
+Team members eagerly plan how Jack and Sue will go undercover as a married couple.
+They also pay for Sue to win a date with Jack at a charity bachelor auction.
 Still, Jack and Sue refuse to go against what they think should be the Bureau's policy to avoid the appearance of favoritism.
 In the first episode, two team members were dating each other (Myles and Lucy).
 In the last episode, during which Sue decides to leave, it becomes possible for them to get together.
-The two do have a firm, if complicated, friendship.
+The two have a firm, if complicated, friendship.
 His closest friends are Special Agents Manning and Gans.